foniod/foniod/README.md

 Data-first monitoring.

 ingraind is a security monitoring agent built around [RedBPF](https://github.com/redsift/redbpf) for complex containerized environments and endpoints.
-The ingraind agent is built around eBPF probes to provide safe and performant instrumentation for any Linux-based environment.
+The ingraind agent uses eBPF probes to provide safe and performant instrumentation for any Linux-based environment.

 InGrain provides oversight of assets and risks: